DeltaGr/DeltaGr/README.md

 **🔬 Junior Full Stack Web Developer | Artistic Mind, Architect of Patterns & Code** 🌠

 Graduated and full of ideas – now I’m here to experiment and push the boundaries of what code can do and to tackle the web development universe!
-I’m a full stack developer with a background in art and design, constantly exploring new ways to blend creativity with cutting-edge technology e by crafting smooth, organized structures.
+I’m a full stack developer with a background in art and design, constantly exploring new ways to blend creativity with cutting-edge technology, crafting smooth, organized structures.

 From clean code to design aesthetics, I’m passionate about creating applications that follow a logical flow.